Stop doing your marketing alone. Join The Small Business 500 community.Join the Small Business 500 community (free)

 Go to your Google Business Profile.
 Click "Ask for reviews" or find your short link.
 It looks something like: g.page/yourbusiness/review

 Send this link via text message while you are still standing in front of the customer (or within minutes of the interaction ending).
-Text messages have a 98% open rate.
-Emails have a 20% open rate.
+Text messages get opened almost immediately and almost universally; email opens are a fraction of that.
 The math is obvious.

 If you run a physical location, print a QR code that opens your review link and put it on your counter, your receipt, your business card, or a small sign near the register.